Communication is prevention. That’s why ACE’s inhalant abuse prevention program focuses on education.

 According to national surveys, more than two million kids aged 12 to 17 have used some form of an inhalant to get high.

-- Ask your teen what they know about Inhalants.
+- Ask your teen what he or she knows about inhalants.

-- Do they have friends who abuse Inhalants?
+- Does your teen have friends who abuse inhalants?

-- Ask if they know the physical damage that can occur from “sniffing”
+- Ask if he or she knows about the physical damage that can occur from “sniffing.”

-- Tell your child that the consequences of abusing products are as dangerous as those from abusing alcohol or using illegal drugs.
+- Tell your teen that the consequences of abusing products can be as dangerous as those from abusing alcohol or using illegal drugs.

-- Let them know that sniffing products to get high is not the way to fit in.
-Help them address peer pressure.
-It may seem harmless, but the high can come with a deadly cost.
+- Let your teen know that sniffing products to get high is not the way to fit in.

-- Encourage your child to come to you or a teacher, clergy, counselor, coach, or adult friend if they have any questions or concerns.
+- Encourage your teen to talk to you, a teacher, religious figure, counselor, coach, or any other credible source.

-- Monitor their activities, know their friends, be a good listener, and set limits.
+- Monitor your teen's activities, know his or her friends, be a good listener, and set limits.